ASTEROID ASTROLOGY

 Klotho, Lachesis, Atropos, Moira

 The Moirai of Greek myth spin, measure, and cut the thread of every life.
-The four asteroids that carry their names describe the karmic timing of a chart: how beginnings arrive, how long chapters run, how endings complete, and what the overall pattern looks like.
+The four asteroids that carry their names are not computed on Augurine, but they can be read as reference-only prompts for beginnings, duration, endings, and life-pattern questions.

 Quick Facts